 If we are serious about achieving an economy that as it grows benefits all Michiganders, and if we are serious about Michigan being a place that provides equal opportunity for all its children, we need to figure out how to increase income and benefits of lower-wage workers.

 What these lower-wage workers need most is income, not programs.
 For us that means starting with a big increase in the state’s Earned Income Tax Credit.
-Expanding the EITC can help all 642,000 Michigan children living in a working ALICE household.
-In fact, because the EITC’s definition of an eligible child is broader than that of United for ALICE, the EITC benefited 985,000 Michigan children in 2019.
+Michigan’s recent historic expansion of the EITC can help all 842,000 Michigan children living in a working ALICE household.

-- The maximum federal credit for a household with one child is $3,618.
-Increasing the state’s match of the federal credit from the current six percent to 30 percent would increase the state maximum credit from $217 to $1,085.
+- The maximum federal credit for a household with one child is $3,733.
+Michigan’s expansion of the state’s match of the federal credit from six percent to 30 percent increases the state maximum credit from $224 to $1,120.

-- The maximum federal credit for a household with two children is $5,980.
-Increasing the state’s match of the federal credit from the current six percent to 30 percent would increase the state maximum credit from $359 to $1,794.
+- The maximum federal credit for a household with two children is $6,164.
+Michigan’s expansion of the state’s match of the federal credit from six percent to 30 percent increases the state maximum credit from $370 to $1,849.

-- The maximum federal credit for a household with three or more children is $6,728.
-Increasing the state’s match of the federal credit from the current six percent to 30 percent would increase the state maximum credit from $404 to $2,018.
+- The maximum federal credit for a household with three or more children is $6,935.
+Michigan’s expansion of the state’s match of the federal credit from six percent to 30 percent increases the state maximum credit from $416 to $2,080.